kcuzner/rstblog-content/posts/2016/07/05/quick-n-dirty-data-acquisition-with-a-teensy-3-1/index.rst

 ==========

-[caption id="attachment_542" align="aligncenter" width="640"]
 .. image:: Battery-Charger-with-EZDAQ.jpg
    :target: http://kevincuzner.com/wp-content/uploads/2016/07/Battery-Charger-with-EZDAQ.jpg
+   :width: 640
+   :align: center

- Battery Charger with EZDAQ Attached (don't mind the O-Scope probes...those are for another test)[/caption]
+ Battery Charger with EZDAQ Attached (don't mind the O-Scope probes...those are for another test)

 After hooking everything up and getting everything to run, it was fairly simple for me to take some two-channel measurements\: